FriendsOfTYPO3/extension_builder/README.rst

 TYPO3 Extension ``extension_builder``
 =====================================

+This version 9 is not supported anymore.
+There will be no bugfixes anymore.

 The *Extension Builder* helps you to develop a TYPO3 extension based on the domain-driven MVC framework `Extbase`_ and the templating engine `Fluid`_.